jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 Please install [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) extension and [Redocly OpenAPI](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code) extension to help you write, validate, and maintain your OpenAPI documents.

+# Get Started

+## Define OpenAPI
+There are dozens of domains and hundreds of endpoints in ExtremeCloud IQ API for now.
+As more and more internal APIs migrate to the OpenAPI, the number of the endpoint may grow to thousands in the near future.

+To improve maintainability and support efficient work for dozens of teams, we adopt **multiple-domain** and **multiple-file** approach to define all OpenAPIs.

+Please go to the [OpenAPI root directory](openapi) to learn how to add a new OpenAPI and change the existing OpenAPI.

 ## Run OpenAPI Linting